Particle production by a relativistic semitransparent mirror of finite size and thickness: Introduction

 Our study is based on the following BC-inspired action:

-where $\phi(x)$ is a real scalar field, $V(x)$ is the potential that encodes information of the mirror's trajectory, and $\alpha$ is a coupling constant related to the surface density of the charged elements on the mirror with the dimension of length${}^{-1}$ \cite{Barton1995}.
+where $\phi(x)$ is a real scalar field, $V(x)$ is the \textit{potential} that encodes information of the mirror's trajectory, and $\alpha$ is a coupling constant related to the surface density of the charged elements on the mirror with the dimension of length${}^{-1}$ \cite{Barton1995}.
 Having the action at hand, we may then study various issues such as the particle production, the energy flux, the entanglement entropy, etc.

 This paper is organized as follows.
-In Sec.~\ref{Bogoliubov coefficients}, we derive the Bogoliubov coefficients for an arbitrary potential $V(x)$.
-In Sec.~\ref{Diffraction of mode function}, we demonstrate the appearance of diffraction phenomenon based on the specific potential we give and compare it to the conventional scalar diffraction theory.
-In Sec.~\ref{Applications}, we apply the Bogoliubov coefficients to the gravitational collapse and plasma mirror trajectories to study their resulting particle spectra and see how the mirror's finite-size effect emerges.
-Finally, conclusion is given in Sec.~\ref{Conclusion}.
+In Sec.~\ref{Bogoliubov coefficients}, we derived the Bogoliubov coefficients for generic $V(x)$.
+In Sec.~\ref{Applications}, we applied the Bogoliubov coefficients to the gravitational collapse and plasma mirror trajectories to study their corresponding particle spectra and estimate the event yield.
+Partner particle is discussed in Sec.~\ref{Partner particle}.
+Conclusion is given in Sec.~\ref{Conclusion}.
+In Appx.~\ref{A1}, exact solution in (1+1)D is derived.
+In Appx.~\ref{Transition amplitude}, particle spectrum is alternatively derived via the LSZ formalism.
+In Appx.~\ref{Diffraction of mode function}, diffraction of field mode is compared to the conventional scalar diffraction theory.
+In Appx.~\ref{Time-dependent spectrum}, discussion of wave packets is given.